yc5518/fiscal_year_calendar/README.md

 * Whole customized year (could be tax year, fiscal year etc.)

-* Each week of the year, which can be used as query parameters
+* Date range of each week for a fiscal year, which can be used as query parameters

+* Start/end date of a fiscal year